DomenPigeon/sql-tutorial/README.md

 </details>

-### 9. ✅ Find the total number of projects each employee is working on and sort in descending order
+### 9. Show on how many projects each employee is working

 **Instruction**: Show each employee's name and the total number of projects they are working on.
 <details>